-SIGMA X MTF - GS is under common ownership with Goldman Sachs International Bank which operates SIGMA X MTF, a multilateral trading facility for trading in European equity and equity-like instruments.
-SIGMA X MTF is operated on an independent and segregated basis to other Goldman Sachs businesses.
-GS is itself one of several trading participants on SIGMA X MTF.
-For further information on SIGMA X MTF please visit the SIGMA X MTF website at http://gset.gs.com/sigmaxmtf/
+SIGMA X MTF/SIGMA X Europe MTF - Goldman Sachs International is under common ownership with Goldman Sachs International Bank, which operates SIGMA X MTF, and Goldman Sachs Paris inc et Cie, which operates SIGMA X Europe MTF, each multilateral trading facilities for trading in European and non-European equity and equity-like instruments.
+Each of the MTFs are operated on an independent and segregated basis to other Goldman Sachs businesses.
+Goldman Sachs International is itself one of several trading participants on SIGMA X MTF.
+For further information on SIGMA X MTF please visit the SIGMA X MTF website at http://gset.gs.com/sigmaxmtf/ execution venues for which it has revenue share arrangements, which GS may have used to execute orders on behalf of clients in certain financial instruments, including:

-In addition, Goldman Sachs Group entities may have (i) minor, non-controlling ownership stakes in companies which operate or own execution venues and/or; (ii) be founding consortia members of execution venues for which it has revenue share arrangements, which GS may use to execute orders on behalf of clients in certain financial instruments, including:
+In addition, Goldman Sachs Group entities may have (i) minor, non-controlling ownership stakes in companies which operate or own execution venues and/or; (ii) be founding consortia members of